nsutianrahman/github-repos-com-project/README.md

-Here is link of deployment : https://github-repo-com.herokuapp.com/
+Here is link of deployment : https://github-repo-com.herokuapp.com/ (Try refreshing if heroku says there is nothing)

 In order to run this application on your own one have to do following task :